Cristian Bustos: Mallorca

 Bustos' contract with Celta was terminated by mutual consent on 30 June 2014, and the following month he signed for RCD Mallorca of the second tier.
 He scored his first goal for his new team on 3 January 2015, in the 46th minute of a 2–0 home victory over Albacete Balompié.

 Mumbai City

 On 30 July 2015, Bustos moved to Indian Super League franchise Mumbai City FC; upon joining, the 32-year-old said that he was "excited for the opportunity to play outside Spain".
 He made his debut on 10 October, playing the full 90 minutes in a 0–0 away draw with Kerala Blasters FC.

-Later years
+Later career

 Bustos retired in 2018 at the age of 35, following spells with Lorca FC and UCAM Murcia CF. In the 2016–17 campaign, the veteran contributed 40 games (playoffs included) as the former reached the second division for the first time ever.

-Coaching
+Coaching career

 Subsequently, Bustos had assistant coach spells at several second-tier clubs under Aritz López Garai.